Refinitiv/Real-Time-SDK/Java/Ema/TestTools/QATools/qa_readme.txt

     Alters consumer to use OMMErrorClient.
 AppErrorClient callback onInvalidUsage should be triggered with error text 'RDMLogin stream was closed with status message'

+Series100Consumer100-LoginStatusMessage-001
+    Alters consumer to run forever till interrupt.
+Dictionary is loaded from the file

 Module:  Series100Consumer110
 -----------------